jitkasempin/pubsub-to-bigquery-pump/README.md

 # pubsub-to-bigquery-pump

-[Cloud Run](https://cloud.google.com/run/) based service to drain JSON-formatted messages from PubSub topic into BigQuery table.
+Load JSON-formatted messages from PubSub topic into BigQuery table.
+By combining thus [Cloud Run](https://cloud.google.com/run/) service and Cloud Scheduler configure multiple "import job" at specific interval.

-## Why
+## Why Custom Service

 Google Cloud has an easy approach to draining your PubSub messages into BigQuery.
 Using provided template you create a job that will consistently and reliably stream your messages into BigQuery.